Stamp Making Machine

 What You Need To Buy Regularly For The Stamp Making Machine

 MaxStamp does sell all the accessories and products that go with the stamp making machine.
 Selling a wide range of self-inking rubber stamps for all possible requirements to all clients around South Africa and Africa.
-Besides rubber stamps you will need the award winning imagepac sachets, which come in the A7, A8 and A9 size.
+Besides rubber stamps you will need the award winning imagepac sachets, which come in the A7 and A8.
 Inkjet film sheets for printing negatives and post exposure salts for hardening your stamp in the tray filled with water.

 Use With MaxStamp Self Inkers